jakewahl/spawar_internship.github.io/README.md

 *DAY 5 (6/30)*:
 - Took a tour of 4 labs at the Photonic labs.
 - MATLAB class.
 - Started a simple math game.
-Create/save accounts with usernames, passwords, and scores.
+Create/save accountsyahoo with usernames, passwords, and scores.
 Gives two random numbers to be multiplied and the player must answer them within a time limit.
 Started with the mapping project.

 *DAY 6 (7/1)*:
 - Finished multiplication game.